thinkzone.wlonk.com

 Methods for Showing the Map on Your Site

-Here are some ways (as of 2015) to make your web page or your custom map show the planet orbits with the scale, location, and options set as you choose.
-If you create a custom map you may add your own content, such as markers for the locations of your planets.
+Here are some ways (as of 2026) to make your web page or your custom map show the planet orbits with the scale, location, and options set as you choose.
+If you create a custom map you may add your own content, such as markers for the locations of your physical planet markers.

-Method 1.
-Link to Solar System Scale Model Calculator main page.
-On your web page, link to the Solar System Scale Model Calculator main page (SolarSystemModel.php), with the scale, location, and options preset as you choose.
+Method 2.
+Link to the Solar System Model main page.
+On your web page, link to the Solar System Model main page (SolarSystemModel.php), with the scale, location, and options set as you choose.
 Use table=y/n and map=y/n options to set whether it initially shows the table, the map, or both.
 The main page gives the user the freedom to explore and change the scale, location, and options.

 HTML example:

-Method 2.
-Link to the Map page.
+Method 3.
+Link to the Solar System Map page.
 On your web page, link to the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.

 HTML example:

-Method 3.
-Embed the Map page.
+Method 4.
+Embed the Solar System Map page.
 On your web page, embed (for example, with iframe) the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.

 HTML example: